storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 Losses in Storage

 (b) Pests: These pests include insects, rodents and birds.
-Losses due to pests can be reduced by protecting stored products against insects and rodent through the use of solid materials that are insects and rodent-proof.
+Losses due to pests can be reduced by protecting stored products against insects and rodents through the use of solid materials that are insect and rodent-proof.

-(c) Man: Thieves may enter into the farm to remove stored products.
-Providing solid fence round the farm may reduce this problem
+(c) Man: Thieves may enter the farm to remove stored products.
+Providing a solid fence around the farm may reduce this problem

 2. Losses in the store